Trek with Hawkeye through the Lizard Head Wilderness

 The 41,496 acre Lizard Head Wilderness lies astride the San Miguel Mountains, 10 miles southwest of Telluride within Uncompahgre and San Juan National Forests.
 Wilson Peak (14,017′), Mt Wilson (14,246′), and El Diente (14,159′) are located within the Wilderness.
 The domain of more experienced climbers, Mount Wilson and El Diente are connected by a famous knife-edged ridge and considered difficult ascents.

 Hawkeye has finished another fundraiser hike of the GoHawkeye San Juan Trail.
-Review the tale from the trail here … “I finished the hike, come to the party!
-Donations are still being accepted and are tax … Read More
+Review the tale from the trail here … This summer marks the third year in a row that Hawkeye is walking out his door … Read More